Upgrade to Fedora 32 - and figuring out containers with Podman!

 A rough outline of my plans as of now.

-Right now I have a phased approach to moving this site into containers.
+Right now I have a 9 step plan to moving this site into containers.
+(Because 10 step plans are boring.)

 - Hammer out the steps to build the database automagically and create a Containerfile/script to redeploy with minimal effort.